Pesvi96/Automation-for-tenders/README.md

 Tender types explanation
 ---------------------------
-Can be either E-Tender, Transportation tender or SPOT Tender
+Can be either E-Tender, Transportation tender or SPOT Tender.

 attributes:
 - Can be open or closed (is_closed)
 - Can have a price list (has_price_list)